Mariners vs. White Sox Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his ninth straight game with a hit in this contest.
-In his last 10 games he is hitting .462 with six doubles, three home runs, a walk and 17 RBI.
+- Rodriguez has recorded at least one hit in eight games in a row.
+During his last 10 games he is hitting .462 with six doubles, three home runs, a walk and 17 RBI.

 Rodríguez Recent Games